Menu

 Sworn Testimony

-Any person giving evidence to the court must swear or affirm to tell the truth.
+Before giving evidence to the court, the witness must swear or affirm to tell the truth.
 This helps to ensure that the evidence before the court is reliable.
 The difference between an oath and an affirmation is that an oath refers to God.
 People can choose to take an oath or an affirmation, depending on their personal beliefs.
 It is a criminal offence, called perjury, to knowingly make false statements after taking an oath or affirming to tell the truth.
-Witnesses who appear in court will be asked to swear an oath or affirm to tell the truth before they begin their testimony.

 Affidavits

-For some cases the court will make their decision based on written testimony in the form of an Affidavit.
-Affidavits must be signed in front of a Commissioner for Oaths or a Notary Public who will ask the person signing to take an oath or affirm that the contents of the Affidavit are true.
-The Commissioner for Oaths or Notary Public does not consider the content of the Affidavit or provide any advice about the case.
+For some cases, the court will make their decision based on written testimony in the form of an affidavit.
+Affidavits must be signed in front of a Commissioner for Oaths or a Notary Public.
+They will ask the person signing to take an oath or affirm that the contents of the affidavit are true.
+The Commissioner for Oaths or Notary Public does not consider the content of the affidavit or provide any advice about the case.
 You can look in the yellow pages to find a Commissioner for Oaths or a Notary Public.
 They will charge a fee for their service.
-You can also take your court documents to the courthouse where the case will be heard and staff at the court house will provide this service for free.
+You can also take your court documents to the courthouse where the case will be heard and staff at the courthouse will provide this service for free.

 Exhibits to Affidavits

 Remember evidence is sworn testimony.
-If you attach, for example, a letter from someone that supports your case that letter is not evidence because the person did not swear it is true.
-If someone has something to say that supports your case either have them prepare their own Affidavit or call them as a witness.
+A letter written by someone else is not evidence because the person who wrote it did not swear to the truth of it.
+If someone has something to say that supports your case, either have them prepare their own affidavit or call them as a witness.

 Giving Evidence

-• Tell the truth – It is a criminal offence to knowingly make a false statement.
+• Tell the truth.
+It is a criminal offence to knowingly make a false statement under oath.

-• Base your statements on personal knowledge - if you are a witness you can generally only testify about things you have personal knowledge of, not about things you heard about from someone else.
-In an Affidavit you can include things the other party told you.
-In an Affidavit you can also, in some cases, include something that someone other than the other party has told you.
-You must say in your Affidavit that your information is based on what someone else told you and you must believe the information to be true.
-You must also say why that person cannot make their own Affidavit setting out this information.
+• Base your statements on personal knowledge.
+If you are a witness, you can generally only testify about things you have personal knowledge of.
+Information you heard about from someone else is hearsay.
+In an affidavit, you can include things the other party told you.
+You can also, in some cases, include something that someone other than the other party has told you.
+You must say in your affidavit that your information is based on what someone else told you and that you believe the information to be true.
+You should also say why that person cannot make their own affidavit setting out this information.

-• Include all the relevant facts and don’t include information that is not relevant – If you include facts that are not relevant the court can refuse to accept all or part of your Affidavit.
-If you testify about things that are not relevant the other side can object.
+• Include all the relevant facts and do not include information that is not relevant.
+If you include facts that are not relevant, the court can refuse to accept all or part of your affidavit.
+If you testify about things that are not relevant, the other side can object.

-• Make it easy to understand – when testifying or making an Affidavit use simple language and short sentences.
-Organize the facts (chronologically is usually best) so that your story is easy to follow.
+• Make it easy to understand.
+When testifying or making an affidavit, use simple language and short sentences.
+Organize the facts chronologically so that your story is easy to follow.

 How helpful was this article?